 Washing Soda, also know as Soda Ash (Sodium Carbonate), works very well at removing wood stains on your skin.
 You would need to mix one part Soda Ash with three parts water.
 Generously place on a cloth and apply to the skin where you have the wood stain on your skin.

-A bonus for this solution is it is Safe on Skin, Hypoallergenic, & Non-toxic.
+A bonus for this solution is it is Safe on the Skin, Hypoallergenic, & Non-toxic.

 Food-Safe Products To Remove Stain From Skin

-Let’s look at a solution which does not include any solvents if you have concerns about anything which may cause concerns for your skin.
+Let’s look at a solution that does not include any solvents if you have concerns about anything which may cause concerns for your skin.

-Food-safe solutions is a great alternative.
+A food-safe solution is a great alternative.
 Baking Soda and Plain White Vinegar are great solutions from the kitchen.
 To use the Baking Soda add water and make a paste.
-Apply the paste to you skin to remove the wood stain.
+Apply the paste to your skin to remove the wood stain.
 Follow up with washing with soap and water.

 How Do You Get Varnish Stain Off Your Hands?

-I thought since I was doing the article about removing wood stain from you skin I would also include varnish.
+I thought since I was doing the article about removing wood stain from your skin I would also include varnish.
 Many woodworkers utilize varnish on their wood projects.

 Wood varnish much like wood stain will stain your skin.
-The biggest different to the removal wood varnish versus the wood stain is the sticky residue.
+The biggest difference between the removal of wood varnish versus the wood stain is the sticky residue.